 Let’s use Texas as an example.
 In the summer months, energy rates in Texas normally go up because hot temperatures lead to higher energy demand.
 And during the cooler months, energy rates in Texas are usually lower.
 However, when a winter storm hit Texas in February 2021, energy demand surged, causing electricity prices to spike dramatically.
 The chart below shows how Texas electricity rates fluctuate throughout different times of the year.

 Cheaper energy rates during off-peak hours

-Some energy suppliers offer time-of-use plans that charge you based on the time of day you use electricity.
-Lower rates are available during off-peak hours and higher rates are charged during peak hours for the energy market.
-Specific peak and off-peak hours vary by supplier, but a general rule of thumb is off-peak hours are at night, while peak hours occur during the day.
-Electricity used during the peak hours of the late afternoon will be more expensive than electricity used in the early morning.
+Some energy providers offer time-of-use plans that charge you based on the time of day you use electricity.
+Lower rates are available during off-peak hours and higher rates are charged during peak hours.
+Specific peak and off-peak hours vary by provider, but off-peak hours tend to be at night or in the middle of the day, while peak hours occur in the mornings and evenings.

 If your energy provider offers a lower rate during off-peak hours, you could significantly lower your energy bill by doing chores during those hours.
 For example, charging your devices or running your appliances at night when energy is cheaper could lower your average electricity bill.

 Some providers offer energy plans with free usage periods, such as at night or on weekends.
 With these plans, you won’t be charged for electricity you use during the free usage period.
 The SaveOnEnergy marketplace lets you filter for plans with free usage periods in your area when you enter your ZIP code.